VictoriaMetrics/VictoriaMetrics/docs/guides/k8s-monitoring-via-vm-single.md

 We will use:
 * [Kubernetes cluster 1.19.9-gke.1900](https://cloud.google.com/kubernetes-engine)
-> We use GKE cluster from GCP but this guide also applies on any Kubernetes cluster.
+> We use GKE cluster from GCP but this guide is also applied on any Kubernetes cluster.
 For example [Amazon EKS](https://aws.amazon.com/ru/eks/).
 * [Helm 3 ](https://helm.sh/docs/intro/install)
 * [kubectl 1.21](https://kubernetes.io/docs/tasks/tools/install-kubectl)